Tonight’s City Council meeting will decide if imperiled virtue will win out in 2019 over Doomstown’s dastardly villains in Santa Clara Showtime.

 This year they were informed that would have to pay $294 an hour to use the auditorium plus $64 an hour for “maintenance staff” fees, according to board member Jeannie Mahan.
 And the group would have to pay for an additional three hours beyond the six that they needed: a total bill of $3,222 for nine hours.

-Senior Center Director Jennifer Herb told Home Tour board members in an email that the fact that they hadn’t been charged in the past was an “oversight.”
+Senior Center Director Jennifer Herb told Historic Home Tour board members in an email that the fact that they hadn’t been charged in the past was an “oversight.”

-In response, the Home Tour moved their volunteer appreciation dinner to the Santa Clara Elks Lodge, which generously donated use of the hall.
+In response, the Historic Home Tour moved their volunteer appreciation dinner to the Santa Clara Elks Lodge, which generously donated use of the hall.

 This year the Home Tour won’t be making a donation to the Santa Clara Senior Center.